SHRMu/SOCLab/README.md

 # SOCLab

-SOCLab for Lecture RS2 in TU Darmstadt
+SOCLab Code for the Lecture RS2 in TU Darmstadt

 The following steps can be considered to help your SOCLab with SpartanMC SOC-Kit

 ##### Create a SpartanMC project #####

 - cd $SPARTANMC_ROOT
-- make newproject +path=/path/to/new/project
+- make newproject +path=~/Desktop/newproject

 ##### Create firmware & Open JConfig #####